EvansWinner/awesome-line-editors/README.md

 And no, I'm not talking about

 - the people who will fix your memoirs line-by-line for a fee; or
-- those command line editing functions like readline or [linenoise](https://github.com/antirez/linenoise) that are for editing a single line of input at your terminal shell.
+- those command line editing functions like *readline* or [linenoise](https://github.com/antirez/linenoise) that are for editing a single line of input at your terminal shell.

-**I am talking about text editors of yore**, like the Unix ``ed(1)`` editor, which operated in terms of lines (or, yes, like Teco, which theoretically operated in terms of individual characters) and **which were originally designed to work on a Teletype terminal with a printer printing one line at a time like God intended**, instead of a video display, like these new-fangled modern computers for lazy people.
+**I am talking about text editors of yore**, like the Unix *ed* editor, which operated in terms of lines (or, yes, like Teco, which theoretically operated in terms of individual characters) and **which were originally designed to work on a Teletype terminal with a printer printing one line at a time like God intended**, instead of a video display, like these new-fangled modern computers for lazy people.
-I'm talking about those paragons of the *conversational user interface*, the REPLs of text editing: line editors.
+I'm talking about those paragons of the *conversational user interface*, the REPLs of text editing: *line editors*.

 ### Advertisement